 The other players that are potentially in the running for the BaaS operating system are the Open Banking platforms, like Plaid, Bud, Yolt, and Tink.
 These platforms provide the capabilities for connecting customer data with other services, where the customer provides the permission for this to happen.
 For example, if you want to connect your accounting system to your bank account, an open banking platform will provide the connectivity to make that happen.
 However, most platforms have realized the potential to go further, moving beyond just connecting banks and services and towards fulfilling user journeys, such as switching a utility provider.
 By connecting banks and brands, they are also in a position to pivot and become BaaS operating systems.

 So, rather than being completely different, the worlds of open banking, SaaS and BaaS may actually be converging – with several highly lucrative winner-take-most platforms likely to emerge.

-This blog was based on an excerpt from our recent “Digital Age Wealth Management” report, which you can access and purchase through this link.
+This blog was based on an excerpt from our recent “Digital Age Wealth Management” report, which you can access through this link.